Generally 'prisoners' are not entitled to Universal Credit. Universal Credit Regulation 19 Para 1(b) - see below.

 Which 'prisoners' can claim UC?

-That depends on whether they are part of a couple - in which case their partner can continue to claim / make a new claim, or whether they are single.
+That depends on whether they are part of a couple - in which case their partner can continue* to claim - or whether they are single.

 Single 'prisoners' are not entitled to make a new claim for UC - ie if they were not getting UC before becoming a 'prisoner' they will not be able to claim - even those on remand.